zife0/zife0/README.md

 Automation.
 Architecture.
 Control.

-Built in silence.Proven in execution.
+Built in silence.
+Proven in execution.

 ---